 Do you hate shopping for pants?
 I do.
 They are never the right length.
 There are never enough pockets.
 There is the frustration of being too curvy, too small, et cetera.
 And the disappointment that follows ordering a pair without trying them on makes my head explode.
-This is essentially how I feel about shopping for packs, as well.
+Anyway, this is not a review about pants but it’s essentially how I feel about shopping for climbing packs, as well.

-It can be a heady task, but I’ve discovered a new pack that changed everything: the Deuter Guide 40+ SL.
-The first and most important part: IT FIT.
-The waistband fit correctly, solving a huge frustration for me (I have an abnormally long torso but a little waist).
+I’ve finally found a pack that works for me: the Deuter Guide 40+ SL.
+The waistband fits me correctly, solving a huge frustration (I have an abnormally long torso but a pretty small waist).
 The belt is anatomically cut and the entire pack is a female-specific design with a body-hugging fit.
 The straps are more narrow and easily tightened or loosened for better comfort.
-Overall, the pack fits like a glove!
+Overall, it fits like a glove!

-I wish that it had zippered pockets at the waistband to store tiny items, but it comes with gear loops on the waist (convenient for racking loose cams).
-More conveniently, it includes a separate bottom compartment for easy access.
+The Guide comes with gear loops on the waist (convenient for racking loose cams) and more conveniently, it includes a separate bottom compartment for easy access.
 Compression straps can be fastened over the middle of the pack and loops to hold a helmet and rope storage complete with an over the lid strap.

 The Guide SL retails at $179.00 and for that price, you get a great, versatile pack ready for your next outdoor adventure!

 Disclosure: I am currently an ambassador for Deuter and the gear has been provided for this review.
-I love the Deuter gang but, as always, I keep my opinions honest and true.
+I love the Deuter gang but these opinions honest and my own.